gdumouli/Acoustic-und-Haptic-Engineering/README.md

-# Projects of the Chair of Acoustic und Haptic Engineering, TU Dresden
+# Acoustic und Haptic Engineering's Projects

 All the files worked on during my internship at the Chair of Acoustic und Haptic Engineering in TU Dresden.
 The main projects are:
 - Wireless Haptic Glove's implementation in PureData